Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/office365Subscription.md

 2. Review the data on dashboard
 	![Dashboard](.././images/onboardingOffice365Subscription/Dashboard.png#thumbnail)

-## STEP 3: Advanced security configuration
+## STEP 3: Advanced security configurations
 **This step is optional.**

 The following steps are done by Microsoft Azure **Subscription Owner (or